-Compared to the modern martini which uses dry vermouth, the Martinez cocktail uses the sweet kind.
+Compared to the modern martini which uses dry vermouth, the Martinez uses the sweet kind.
 Just like the other maraschino liqueur cocktails, the cherry flavor stands out in this sweet drink to perfectly complement the taste of the other ingredients.

 Last Word Cocktail

-This cocktail is primarily made with gin, chartreuse, lime juice, and maraschino liqueur.
+This drink is primarily made with gin, chartreuse, lime juice, and maraschino liqueur.
 The last word cocktail tastes sour, sweet, and perfectly balanced.
 It has a unique, transparent pale-green appearance from the addition of the herby French liqueur, chartreuse.